 I began the Vertical Classroom Project due to a personal challenge made at Twitter Math Camp (#1TMCthing).
 Being a math coach, I needed to enlist one teacher to join the project, and then persuade administration to spring for the white boards.
 Both ventures were successful.

-The teacher: Mr. P. This year he teaches 5 LCAP classes which means the maximum for each class is 15 students – An ideal situation to test out the vertical classroom.
+The teacher: Mr. P. This year he teaches 5 classes funded with LCAP monies, therefore these classes have a maximum for each class – An ideal situation to test out the vertical classroom.

 On this particular day, I was to run a white board activity with his 7th grade LCAP groups.
 Students were presented with an opener to complete, While Mr. P took attendance.
 I walked around the room and looked at student work.